ebanner/sicp/README.md

 though I couldn't grasp most of it.

-With an undergraduate education in Computer Science under my belt I finally feel like I'm up to the challenge to tackle the content.
+With an undergraduate education in Computer Science under my belt I finally feel like I'm up to the challenge of tackling the book.
 And, in fact, I have been having having a much easier time this time around (and having a lot more fun!).

 I am using various tools for Scheme development, primarily